aws/eks-distro-build-tooling/projects/golang/go/development/docs/eks_go_patching_runbook.md

 When these security fixes are available, we need to update the supported Go versions git tag to track the newly released patch version if available.
 Next EKS Go must review the fixes, determine if they are applicable to EKS Go, and then backport the fixes to the Go versions we maintain that are out of support upstream.

+To help track this work, for each new patch release we create our own top-level issue ([like this](https://github.com/aws/eks-distro-build-tooling/issues/677)) in eks-distro-build-tooling, as well as a ticket for each Go version we support ([like this](https://github.com/aws/eks-distro-build-tooling/issues/703)).

 1. [Update the supported Go versions git tag to track the newly released patch version](#new-patch-versions) if the security fixes are part of a patch release

 1. Identify the commits that needs to be backported to EKS Go